aws/universal-test-runner/README.md

 * Gradle: https://gradle.org/

 See the [1.0.0 milestone](https://github.com/aws/codeaws-test-runner/milestone/1)
-for all features planned for v1.0.0, and all frameworks and build tools we plan to support for v1.0.0.
+for all frameworks and build tools we plan to support for v1.0.0.

 ## 🔋 Custom adapters